-13. (1) Subject to subsection (2), for purposes of calculating the benefits payable to a contributor, the daily rate of remuneration of a contributor, subject to the prescribed maximum, must be determined-

-(a) if paid monthly, by dividing the monthly remuneration by 30,33;

-(b) if paid weekly, by dividing the weekly remuneration by 7.

-(2) If the contributor's remuneration fluctuates significantly from period to period, the calculation must be based on the average remuneration of that contributor over the previous six months.

-(3) Subject to subsection (5), a contributor's entitlement to benefits in terms of this 40 Chapter accrues at a rate of one day's benefit for every completed six days of employment as a contributor subject to a maximum accrual of 238 days benefit in the four year period immediately preceding the date of application for benefits in terms of this Chapter, less any days of benefit received by the contributor during this period.

-(4) For purposes of determining completed days of employment as contemplated in 45 subsection (3), the period includes-

-- (a) the day that a contributor commenced employment and runs up to and including the day on which employment was terminated; and - (b) any period in respect of which- - (i) an employee was paid remuneration in lieu of notice; - (ii) a merchant seaman received remuneration in terms of section 140 of the Merchant Shipping Act, 1951 (Act No. 57 of 1951).
+- 13. (1) Subject to subsection (2), for purposes of calculating the benefits payable to a contributor, the daily rate of remuneration of a contributor, subject to the prescribed maximum, must be determined- - (a) if paid monthly, by multiplying the monthly remuneration by 12 and dividing 35 it by 365; - (b) if paid weekly, by multiplying the weekly remuneration by 52 and dividing it by 365. - (2) If the contributor's remuneration fluctuates significantly from period to period, the calculation must be based on the average remuneration of that contributor over the 40 previous six months. - (3) Subject to subsection (5), a contributor's entitlement to benefits in terms of this Chapter accrues at a rate of one day's benefit for every completed six days of employment as a contributor subject to a maximum accrual of 238 days benefit in the four year period immediately preceding the date of application for benefits in terms of 45 this Chapter, less any days of benefit received by the contributor during this period. - (4) For purposes of determining completed days of employment as contemplated in subsection (3), the period includes- - (a) the day that a contributor commenced employment and runs up to and including the day on which employment was terminated; and - (b) any period in respect of which- - (i) an employee was paid remuneration in lieu of notice; - (ii) a merchant seaman received remuneration in terms of section 140 of the Merchant Shipping Act, 1951 (Act No. 57 of 1951).

-(5) The days of benefits that a contributor is entitled to in terms of subsection (3) may not be reduced by the payment of maternity benefits in terms of Part D of this Chapter.
+(5) The days of benefits that a contributor is entitled to in terms of subsection (3) may not be reduced by the payment of maternity benefits in terms of Part D of this Chapter.2